linagora/linagora.esn.chat/README.md

 **2. Add the modules in the OpenPaaS ESN configuration file**

 You must add "linagora.esn.emoticon" and "linagora.esn.chat" in the modules section in `$ESN/config/default.NODE_ENV.json`.
-NODE_ENV is the environment variable used to define if the node application is running in 'production' or in 'development' (the default environment is 'development').
+NODE_ENV is the environment variable used to define if the node application is running in 'production' or in 'dev' (the default environment is 'dev').
-Copy the 'modules' array from `$ESN/config/default.json` into `$ESN/config/default.NODE_ENV.json` (`$ESN/config/default.development.json` or `$ESN/config/default.production.json`) and add the "linagora.esn.emoticon" and "linagora.esn.chat" items:
+Copy the 'modules' array from `$ESN/config/default.json` into `$ESN/config/default.NODE_ENV.json` (`$ESN/config/default.dev.json` or `$ESN/config/default.production.json`) and add the "linagora.esn.emoticon" and "linagora.esn.chat" items:

 ```
 "modules": [